-Therefore here is your ultimate guide to understanding the more common different styles of fashion worn throughout Punjab.
+Therefore here is your ultimate guide to understanding the more common styles of fashion worn throughout Punjab.
+The information provided, is to the best of my knowledge accurate, so please let me know if I have made an error.
+I have tried to summarise Punjabi fashion as broadly as possible so that it is easy to understand.
 Photos are all courtesy of Utsav Fashion your one stop shop for Indian fashion.
 You can purchase any of these styles via there web site www.utsavfashion.com or click the photos and be taken directly to the product shown. *These may no longer be available

 The Lehenga Choli, is a popular style worn at many special occasions though most traditionally known to be worn on a brides wedding day.
 A bride's lehenga choli is particularly ornate with embellishments and embroidery work styled with much jewellery and accessories.
 Bridal Lehenga Choli differs vastly to fashion Lehenga Choli which are worn at special occasions.

 A lehenga is a full length skirt which will be typically ornate with embellishments and embroidery depending on the region's traditions.
 The lehenga is then worn with a choli, which is a short sleeved blouse usually matching the lehanga.
 Unlike Southern Indian blouses, in Punjab a blouse is typically full length and will not show a woman's stomach out of modesty.
 Although with modern times there are some social classes where it is acceptable to show midriff, particularly for those who live abroad.